pierre-rouleau/usrhome/readme.rst

                                 Therefore, you do not need to write code to initialize the value of USRHOME_DIR, the Bash an Zsh startup logic provided by USRHOME handle that.
-You will, however to initialize the value of several other environment
+You will, however, have to initialize the value of several other
-                                variables in your usrcfg scripts.
+                                environment variables in your usrcfg scripts.